pietrop/ffmpeg_formats_list/README.md

 ## Motivation

-For when youy need a list of formats supported by `ffmpeg`. possibly as an array.
+For when youy need a list of file formats supported by `ffmpeg`. possibly as an array.

 For instance if you are working on an AV project (eg like [autoEdit](www.autoEdit.io)) where you are using `ffmpeg` and want to take advantage of the wide variery of file types it supports, but you also want to implement file type validations.
-So

 This script generates a list that can be used for this purpose.